cha861/pasta-website/README.md

+--This website is built as part of my learning journey when i was just getting started with html and css
 # pasta-website
 Pasta Website is a simple, responsive web project showcasing various pasta recipes.
 Built for frontend development practice, it features interactive buttons, planned recipe expansions, and a focus on clean design.